Compounding in Mutual Funds: What It Is & How It Works

 What is Compounding?

-Compound Interest in Mutual Funds
+How Compound Interest Works in Mutual Fund Investments?

 By opting for a reinvestment plan, you can take advantage of compounding interest.
 For example, say you get a dividend on your investment amount.
 Instead of withdrawing it, the amount gets reinvested automatically.
 The continuous addition increases the number of fund units.

-You can refer to this example of compounding to understand how compounding works on principal amount.
+You can refer to this example of compounding to understand how compounding works on the principal amount.
 Let’s say you invested ₹10,000 at an annual interest rate of 10%.

-This can compound over time making a huge difference.
+This can compound over time, making a huge difference.
 This works in the same way when dividends in mutual funds are reinvested.

 How to Get the Benefits of Compounding

-Considering the factors below to maximise the benefit of compounding:
+Consider the factors below to maximise the benefit of compounding:

-• Adjusting your portfolio according to your goals is essential as you can have a better alignment with your investment needs
+• Adjusting your portfolio according to your goals is essential, as you can have a better alignment with your investment needs

 • By investing early, you can gain more advantages to fulfil your financial goals